 After arthroscopy, it is normal to experience some discomfort.
-You should have received a prescription from the nursing staff at the hospital.
+A pain medication prescription was sent to your pharmacy.
 Please fill the prescription and use the medication regularly as directed for the first twenty-four hours and then as needed after the first day.
-For minor discomfort, Tylenol may be used instead of the prescription medication.
-If you can take NSAIDs (ie. Aleve, Ibuprofen, Motrin, Advil, etc.), you may take these with your prescribed pain medication.
+Tylenol (Acetaminophen) may be used along with or in place of the prescription medication.

+If you have been prescribed Celebrex (Celecoxib), you should not take additional antiinflammatories.